Skip to content

 PostgreSQL Query Builder Helper

-Interactive helper for exploring a PostgreSQL schema and drafting queries.
-It can list tables, show a table’s columns, suggest JOIN relationships based on foreign keys, and provide starter SQL patterns from a natural-language requirement.
-Results can be returned as text/JSON, or exported as simple HTML/XLSX/PDF summaries.
+Interactive helper for exploring a PostgreSQL database and preparing queries.
+It can list tables in a schema, show columns for a table, suggest JOINs based on foreign key relationships, and provide baseline query-building guidance from a natural-language description.
+Results can be returned as text/JSON and optionally as HTML, XLSX, or PDF depending on the selected output format.

 Preview